 Puglia might be down at the heel of Italy’s boot, but there’s certainly nothing else ‘down-at-heel’ about it.
-More ‘real’ than some of its neighbouring areas, yet no less dripping in culture, scenery and fabulous food and drink, Puglia has long been the Italians’ choice of holiday destination and those in search of somewhere less busy and less well-known now head here rather than areas such as Tuscany.
+More ‘real’ than some of its neighbouring areas, yet no less dripping in culture, scenery, beautiful luxury villas and fabulous food and drink, Puglia has long been the Italians’ choice of holiday destination and those in search of somewhere less busy and less well-known now head here rather than areas such as Tuscany.

 Puglia is largely made up of flat farming land, though it’s stunning in its own natural, rustic way, and a luxury villa here in the peace and quiet of the olive groves will make a wonderful base from which to discover the area, or just enjoy some deep rest and relaxation.